3 BEST Mt Fuji Tours from Tokyo

 Looking to take a trip to Mount Fuji from Tokyo?
 In this blog, we go over the three best tours for that.

-We’ve traveled Japan extensively and over the years have taken all the tours below.
+We’ve traveled Japan extensively and, over the years, have taken all the tours below.
 Each is fantastic, but offers something different depending on what kind of traveler you are.
-The best part is, we’ve done the work of testing and trying each of these tours (and more) to bring you the top 3 so you can choose the which one is best for you.
+The best part is, we’ve done the work of testing and trying each of these tours (and more) to bring you the top 3 so you can choose which one is best for you.

-Our personal FAVORITE tour is this full-day tour to Mt Fiji and Hakone that includes spectacular views of Mount Fiji along with bucketlist extras like a scenic cruise and bullet train ride back to Tokyo!
-You can book this 5-star tour HERE as well as look at over 12,000 reviews from other travelers.
+Our personal FAVORITE tour is this full-day tour to Mt Fuji and Hakone that includes spectacular views of Mount Fuji along with bucketlist extras like a scenic cruise and bullet train ride back to Tokyo!

 1. Mt Fuji and Hakone Tour by Bus and Bullet train (Best Group Tour)